cbroms/thoughts/wm/me.md

 About half of my work is digital and lives on the [internet](the-internet.md); mostly websites and [recordings of process](https://futureland.tv/christian).
 This system is an exploration into what happens when I take what's non-physical and non-recorded and turn it into a series of digital artifacts.

 Everything I've written here is ephemeral.
-Recording it is a way of setting a rung to push up to the next rung; a way of building onwards from whatever's now.
-Despite the [weird authority of the medium](the-authority-of-writing.md), don't fall for the illusion that I still think in the same way as what's written here--it's just a snapshot in time.
+Despite the [weird authority](the-authority-of-writing.md) of the medium, don't fall for the illusion that I still think in the same way as what's written here--it's just a snapshot in time.
+And who really knows what I think?
+Not me.

+If you know me in real life, hi.
+This is so strange.
+Explore if you want.
+The stuff I write here I *really* would not offer up in conversation [unless asked](what-do-you-think.md).
+It's thinking on the fly, rough and imperfect.
+Completely [unfiltered expression](filtering-expression.md).
+[Fuck it](fuck-it.md) man, let's make it [public](working-in-public.md).